Man accused of kidnapping, assaulting boy arrested in Miami

 “He was screaming, ‘Help, someone, help me, please.’
 So I (brought) him to the store where they could call the police,” the man told television stations.

-Investigators said boy had placed pillows in his bed to trick his parents into thinking he was sleeping before leaving the house on Friday night.
+Investigators said boy had placed pillows in his bed to trick his parents into thinking he was sleeping before leaving the house Friday night.
 He said he walked to a friend’s house about 2 miles (3.2 kilometers) away.

 He was on his way home when he was forced into a car, police said.
 The boy told investigators he tried to get out, but the car’s child locks were engaged.